-(b) The proviso to paragraph (a) must not apply where the person concerned believe on reasonable grounds that any object, book or document which is the subject of the search may be destroyed, tampered with or disposed of if the provisions of the said proviso are first complied with.
+(b) The proviso to paragraph (a) does not apply where the person concerned believe on reasonable grounds that any object, book or document which is the subject of the search may be destroyed, tampered with or disposed of if the provisions of the said proviso are first complied with.

-- (4) A warrant contemplated in subsection (3)(a) must only be issued if it appears to the court from information on oath that there are reasonable grounds for believing that an exercise of a power referred to in that subsection is necessary for the purpose of appropriate and applicable law enforcement. - (5) A warrant may be issued on any day and shall be in force until- - (a) it has been executed; - (b) it is cancelled by the person who issued it or, if such person is not available, by any person with similar authority; or
+(6) A warrant contemplated in subsection (5)(a) must only be issued if it appears to the court from information on oath that there are reasonable grounds for believing that an exercise of a power referred to in that subsection is necessary for the purpose of appropriate and applicable law enforcement.

+(7) The warrant contemplated in subsection (5)(a) must specify the parameters within which the person executing such warrant may perform an entry, search or seizure.